Galaxy is a mother of three with thirty years of experience in making money go further.

 Check the neck, arms and hem before trying something on for the first time, look at them closely, and give them a little gentle tug.
 If they are broken, then wait until you have carried out repairs before putting it on.

 The last thing you want to do is ruin your vintage find before you even get the chance to wear it.

-Once you have checked your vintage clothes over and carried out any needed repairs, cleaned it etc then you need to know the best way to store them.
+Once you have checked your vintage clothes over and carried out any needed repairs, cleaned them, etc. then you need to know the best way to store them.
 Always hang vintage clothes inside out to protect them from dust.

 Use plastic hangers and, if necessary, pad the ends with an old white sock to protect the delicate fabric on the shoulders of your clothes.